AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 cd dist
 open full.html
 ```
+The last two steps test for a successful build; icn3d should launch in a browser window.

+> [!NOTE]
+> "open" is Mac OSX command.

-The last two steps are to test for a successful build.
-The working local version of icn3d is in the dist directory.
+The working local version of icn3d is in the "dist" directory.
 This directory can be renamed (icn3d) and moved around.
-When scripting icn3d it needs to be at the root level.
+When scripting icn3d it needs to be at the root level of the directory it is in.

+An example directory may look like this.
 ```
 web_root (any dirname)
    /icn3d (former dist)
    /pdb, collection files
    /other files
+   /node_modules
+   /package.json
+   /package-lock.json
 ```
 ---
 ### Running localy